TarinZ/whale-detector/README.md

 ![Neg whale spectrogram](https://cloud.githubusercontent.com/assets/27869008/25631319/dc12b5c4-2f24-11e7-8545-7b58950efe99.png)

 It's actually interesting, because there are basically so many more ways in which a signal can manifest itself as *not* a whale signal, VS as actually being a whale signal.
 Does that mean we can also frame the problem as learning the manifold of whale-signals and simply do outlier analysis on that?
 Something to think about. :)

+# Code Usage:

+Ok - let us now talk about how to use the code: